echoedinvoker/nodejs-jonas/8-mongoose/86-1st-doc/memo.md

 - It can be found that in the process of generating a document, only the defined field will be generated.
   - If you add an undefined field, there won't be any errors, it just won't exist in the document.
+  - where 'A tour must have a price' is an error message in our own definition in Schema when 'require' is failed.